Unearthing the basis of autoimmune disease

-“Our immune system is able to protect us from foreign invaders, as it learns to recognise different infections over time,” Professor Kitching said.
+“Our immune system is able to protect us from foreign invaders, as it learns to recognise different infections over time,” he said.

 “But, this sometimes goes wrong and our immune system recognises parts of our own body as being foreign.
 This leads to autoimmune disease.”

-Professor Jamie Rossjohn, co-senior author, ARC Laureate Fellow, Head of the Infection & Immunity Program at Monash's Biomedicine Discovery Institute and Chief Investigator on the ARC Centre of Excellence in Advanced Molecular Imaging, said that autoimmune diseases occur when our immune system produces an aberrant response against our own cells, tissues and/or organs, resulting in inflammation and damage.
+Professor Jamie Rossjohn, co-senior author, also at Monash University, said that autoimmune diseases occur when our immune system produces an aberrant response against our own cells, tissues and/or organs, resulting in inflammation and damage.